crotundu/horror-corp/README.md

 To run one or more remotes in development mode, use the `--devRemotes` option.
 `nx serve shell --open --devRemotes=cart,shop`

+To run the production build (containers):
+`nx run-many -t run-docker`

+To check what is affected by current change:
+`nx affected:graph`

 ## Remote caching

 Run `npx nx connect-to-nx-cloud` to enable [remote caching](https://nx.app) and make CI faster.